 Big issue is that I traveled to Mexico and the international IP address triggers our FB business manager account to get disabled.Kyle A.

-Also, if you use the Facebook pixel across your site and make appropriate usage of your conversions to optimize your campaigns, the Facebook Ads system will use this data to rank your ads account accordingly.
+Also, if you use the Facebook pixel properly and leverage your conversion data to optimize your campaigns, Facebook will use this data to rank your ads account accordingly.

 Can AnyTrack help you prevent your Facebook ad account from being disabled?